I25S-Archive/legacy-network-release-deprecated/README.md

 # Tagion network interface
-This project will contain the all the modules for the Tagion Network which are going to be release in the comming month for the july 2020 and onwards.
+This project will contain the all the modules for the Tagion Network which are going to be release in the coming month for the july 2020 and onwards.

 The project now contains.